 Alright, let’s dive into some of the coolest carbon steels out there: White, Blue, and Super Blue Carbon Steels.
 These babies come from Japan and are highly sought after by knife connoisseurs.
 Here’s the scoop on each type:

 White Carbon Steel: Also known as Shirogami or White Paper Steel, this steel is super pure and holds an incredibly sharp edge.
 It’s loved by traditional Japanese knife makers for its simplicity and ease of sharpening.
-Some well-known knife makers who use White Carbon Steel include Masamoto, Misono, and Yoshikane.
+Some well-known knife makers who use White Carbon Steel include Masamoto, and Misono.

 Blue Carbon Steel: Say hello to Aogami, or Blue Paper Steel.
 This steel is similar to White Carbon Steel but has additional elements like tungsten and chromium, which give it better edge retention and a bit more durability.
 You’ll find Blue Carbon Steel in knives made by companies like Takeda, Masakage, and Kurosaki.